Boeing's Starliner space capsule set for launch on key test flight to orbit

 A successful mission will move the long-delayed Starliner a major step closer to providing NASA with a second reliable means of ferrying astronauts to and from the International Space Station (ISS).

-Since resuming crewed flights to orbit from American soil in 2020, nine years after the space shuttle program ended, the U.S. space agency has had to rely solely on the Falcon 9 rockets and Crew Dragon capsules flown by Elon Musk's company SpaceX.
+Since resuming crewed flights to orbit from American soil in 2020, nine years after the space shuttle program ended, the U.S. space agency has had to rely solely on the Falcon 9 rockets and Crew Dragon capsules from Elon Musk's company SpaceX to fly NASA astronauts.

+Previously the only other option for reaching the orbital laboratory was by hitching rides aboard Russian Soyuz spacecraft.

+"Having a backup is important to the country,” NASA chief Bill Nelson told Reuters hours before liftoff.

 PAYLOAD & MODEL PASSENGER